 Stud Dogs Used From Other Kennels Are:

-- Certified clear of hip dysplasia and elbow dysplasia by the Ontario Veterinary College and/or the Orthopedic Foundation for Animals.
+- Certified clear of hip dysplasia and elbow dysplasia by the Orthopedic Foundation for Animals.
 Results are verifiable on the OFA website or photocopies of their certificates are available for your examination.

 - Certified clear of heart problems.
 Results are verifiable on the OFA website.

 Pups Under Four Months Are:

 - Temperament with humans unconditionally guaranteed for the life of the dog.

 - Guaranteed until six years of age to be functionally sound.

 - Guaranteed to live at least twelve years.

 - Adoption fee is $3,000.
 Fifty per cent deposit required to hold pup.
 Balance of adoption fee is due when pup is ready to be picked up, usually at 11 to 13 weeks.
 Pup may be left at our kennels for an additional period, if required.

 - Veterinarian examined and given first shots at eight to nine weeks and second vet exam and shots at 11 to 12 weeks.
 All adoptions are conditional on the pup passing these two vet examinations.